The Bends (album): Release

-The Bends was released in Japan on 8 March 1995 by EMI, and in the UK on 13 March by Parlophone Records.
+The Bends was released at the height of Britpop, when the British music charts were dominated by bands such as Oasis and Blur, and initially made little impact.
+It was released in Japan on 8 March 1995 by EMI, and in the UK on 13 March by Parlophone Records.
 It spent 16 weeks on the UK Albums Chart, reaching number four.
 On the same day as the UK release, Radiohead's performance at the London Astoria in May 1994 was released on VHS as Live at the Astoria, including several Bends tracks.

-In the US, The Bends was released on 4 April by EMI's North American subsidiary Capitol Records.
-According to the journalist Tim Footman, Capitol almost refused to release the album, feeling it lacked hit singles.
-The Bends debuted at the bottom of the US Billboard 200 in the week of 13 May before climbing to number 147 in the week of 24 June.
+In the US, The Bends was released on 4 April by EMI's North American subsidiary, Capitol Records.
+According to the journalist Tim Footman, Capitol almost refused to release it, feeling it lacked hit singles.
+It debuted at the bottom of the US Billboard 200 in the week of 13 May and reached number 147 in the week of 24 June.
+However, its US sales slowly improved.
 It re-entered the chart in the week of 17 February 1996, and reached number 88 on 20 April, almost exactly a year after its release.
-On 4 April, it was certified gold by the RIAA for sales of half a million copies.
-Though The Bends remains Radiohead's lowest-charting album in the US, it was certified platinum in January 1999 for sales of one million copies.
+On 4 April, The Bends was certified gold in the US for sales of half a million copies.
+Though it remains Radiohead's lowest-charting album in the US, it was certified platinum in January 1999 for sales of one million.

 Interest from influential musicians such as the R.E.M. vocalist Michael Stipe, combined with several distinctive music videos, helped sustain Radiohead's popularity outside the UK.
-Selway credited the videos for helping The Bends "gradually seep into people's consciousness".
-"Fake Plastic Trees" was used in the 1995 film Clueless and is credited for introducing Radiohead to a larger American audience.
+The US critic Barry Walters wrote that the videos "confirmed that this was a band that was nailing the sweet spot between accessibility and mystery".
+"Fake Plastic Trees" was used in the 1995 film Clueless and introduced Radiohead to a larger American audience.
 According to the MTV host Matt Pinfield, record companies would ask why MTV kept promoting The Bends when it was selling less than their albums; his reply was: "Because it's great!"
 Yorke thanked Pinfield by giving him a gold record of The Bends.

-By the end of 1996, The Bends had sold around 2 million copies worldwide.
-In the UK, it was certified platinum in February 1996 for sales of over 300,000.
-In July 2013, it was certified quadruple platinum.
+The Bends slowly found fans through word of mouth.
+Selway credited the videos for helping The Bends "gradually seep into people's consciousness".
+Colin Greenwood wrote later: "I spoke to so many music writers who'd received The Bends as a promo, left it to gather dust on top of their PC tower, and hadn't bothered to play it until word of mouth nudged them."
+By the end of 1996, The Bends had sold around two million copies worldwide.
+In the UK, it was certified platinum in February 1996 for sales of over 300,000, and was certified quadruple platinum in July 2013.